jaquiteme/self-hosted-podman-action-runner-controller/README.md

-# Self‑hosted Podman & Actions Runner Controller (SPARC)
+# Container Engine Actions Runner Controller (CE-ARC)

-A lightweight autoscaling self‑hosted runners with podman
+A lightweight autoscaling self‑hosted GitHub runners with podman or docker

 # About

-SPARC is a lightweight solution to automatically scale and provision self-hosted GitHub Actions runners based on queued jobs for podman.
+CE-ARC is a lightweight solution to automatically scale and provision self-hosted GitHub Actions runners based on queued jobs for podman.
 This repository provides a server written in Go that listen to GitHub workflow Webhook events, register runners to a GitHub organization or repository, and a Dockerfile to build GitHub runners containers image.

 ## Why this project